GET ON BOARD

 SAVE | PROTECT | DONATE

 CN 2747 is an artifact of significant historical importance not only to the community of Transcona but to Canada.
 It was the first steam locomotive constructed at the Transcona Shops and the first built in Western Canada in April 1926.
 After 34 years of service, CN 2747 was retired and placed on permanent, outdoor display in 1960.

 For over 60 years, CN 2747 has been damaged to due exposure from the elements, vandalism, and theft.
 A thorough condition assessment of the locomotive was completed by GP Heritage Consulting in 2017, and the Transcona Museum has since undertaken necessary preservation work to ensure the stability and longevity of CN 2747.

 The goal of the overall preservation of CN 2747 is to bring the engine and tender to a safe, stable, secure, and attractive condition.

-To date, financial support for the overall preservation of CN 2747 has been provided by grants through the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.
+To date, financial support for the overall preservation of CN 2747 has been provided by grants through The Winnipeg Foundation, the Province of Manitoba Building Sustainable Communities Grant, the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.